kvertacnik/Practical_Bioinformatics_Workshop/command_line.md

 **_Question:_** Based on the above figure, why would `~/D` `tab` fail to auto-fill?

 NB: Command line has a hard time understanding whitespace in file or directory names.
 For example, is `my file.txt` one file or two files named "my" and "file.txt"?
-Best practice is to never have whitespace in names. "my file.text" should be "my_file.text", "my-file.txt", "myFile.txt", etc. Also, do not include any symbols except for "-" or "_".
+Best practice is to never have whitespace in names. "my file.text" should be "my_file.text", "my-file.txt", "myFile.txt", etc. Also, do not include any symbols except for `-` or `_` or `.`

 ### Basic commands